ray-project/ray/doc/source/walkthrough.rst

       }

       // Invoke the above method as a Ray remote function.
-      // This will immediately returns an object ref (a future) and then creates
+      // This will immediately return an object ref (a future) and then create
       // a task that will be executed on a worker process.
       ObjectRef<Integer> res = Ray.task(MyRayApp::myFunction).remote();

-      // The result can be retrieved with ``ray.get``.
+      // The result can be retrieved with ``ObjectRef::get``.
       Assert.assertTrue(res.get() == 1);

       public static int slowFunction() throws InterruptedException {